-The teacher candidate completes a student teaching application and submits it to the Director of Field and Clinical Experiences.
+The teacher candidate completes a student teaching application and submits it to the Clinical Director.

 The applicant is assessed on the successful completion and submission of the following:

-- Current resume

-- Current philosophy of education

-- Minimum cumulative grade point average of 2.50/4.00

-- Minimum G.P.A.
-3.00/4.00 in MAT courses

-- Current Criminal History Clearance (valid through student teaching)

-- Student teaching application

-- Any other required criteria stated in the CCSJ Education Department Handbook or found on the MAT program advising checkpoints.
+- Current resume - Current philosophy of education - Minimum cumulative grade point average of 2.50/4.00 - Minimum G.P.A.
+3.00/4.00 in MAT courses - Current Criminal History Clearance (valid through student teaching) - Completion of all prerequisite education and major content courses - Successful completion of all appropriate key assessments Student teaching application Any other required criteria stated in the CCSJ Education Department Handbook or found on the MAT program advising checkpoints.

 The Teacher Candidate not approved for student teaching will receive a letter indicating a reason and/or reasons for the denial.
-Candidates may discuss the denial with the Director of Field and Clinical Experiences and the Department Chair.
+Candidates may discuss the denial with the Clinical Director and the Department Chair.